GloriousRedLeader/uo-razor-enhanced/README.md

 A rather inefficient **Caster Attack Loop**.
 Good for mage tamer and InsaneUO specific focused necro caster.

 A couple of **resource gathering** scripts.
 Use with caution.
 Don't break any rules.
-Includes fishing on a boat, lumberjacking, and mining.
+Includes fishing on a boat (also crab fishing), lumberjacking, and mining.

 **BOD Builder** script to automate crafting and filling small bods.
 Highly configurable.
 Should support all crafting professions (currently just blacksmithy).

 **Move Items** scripts to put things in various containers.
 I bind about 3 of these to the M key (shift + M,alt + M) lots of use cases.

 **Automated character movement** script that uses the rails framework.
 Several default routes already established.
 You can easily add your own, it's just a list of x, y coordinates.
 Use this in conjunction with dexer / caster loops for maximum farming.
 For the love of all that is holy, use while you're at your machine supervising.
 You will get banned.

+A script that **scans journal entries and alerts** with obnoxious sounds and overhead text.
+Useful for holiday bosses so you don't miss the message.
+Also good for hunting down specific NPCs like when doing the honesty virtue.

 **Character Stats** is a standalone tool that will have some details on character stats from item properties.
 Just bind it to a key and run it when you want to see all your properties like resists, HCI, SDI, etc. Note that it does get a little wonkie sometimes and you'll have to close and re-open your paperdoll.
 This script will tell you when it needs to be done (has something to do with item caching in the client / razor).
 You can find this at *fm_tools/CharacterStats.py*.